Geekgineer/YOLOs-CPP/test/README.md

 ## Notes

 - Ground truth results are pre-generated using the Ultralytics framework.
 - Classification and segmentation tasks are not yet supported; support for these will be added in future updates.
-The timeline for classification support is to be determined.
 - This pipeline is part of the YOLOs-CPP repository. 📦